-GUM/HATS
+GUM

 Gum is not permitted in the school setting.
 Under special circumstances, a classroom teacher may allow gum in his/her classroom.
 No child should be sent to school with chewing gum.
-Hats may be worn outside during recess.
-Hats are not permitted to be worn inside the school building.

 HEALTHY SNACKS AND BIRTHDAYS

 At MCPS we are committed to providing a school environment that promotes and protects children's health, well-being, and ability to learn.
 Our School Wellness Policy supports healthy eating and physical activity.
 Here is a recommended snack list.
 Many classrooms are opting to celebrate birthdays and holiday parties with social activities and events rather than food.
 Please check in with your child's classroom teacher as to how birthdays will be celebrated.